RaizyDaizy/DevourUnlocker/README.md

 # DevourUnlocker
 DevourUnlocker by RaizyDaizy(DX11 Edition and Console Edition)

 It's my first Unlocker for Game DEVOUR...
-Enjoy while you can use this UNLOCKER!!!
+Enjoy while you can use this UNLOCKER of this game!!!

 ## DirectX11 Edition